USS Ronald Reagan (CVN 76) hosts ship tour for Dr. Mike Gervais and the Finding Mastery team

-240531-N-AT887-2344 PHILIPPINE SEA (May 31, 2024) Sailors stand in the audience as Tommy Caldwell, professional rock climber, speaks to Sailors during a presentation from the Finding Mastery team in the hangar bay aboard the U.S. Navy’s only forward-deployed aircraft carrier, USS Ronald Reagan (CVN 76), in the Philippine Sea, May 31.
+240529-N-AT887-1430 PHILIPPINE SEA (May 29, 2024) Dr. Mike Gervais, psychologist and best-selling author, center left, takes control of the helm in the pilot house aboard the U.S. Navy’s only forward-deployed aircraft carrier, USS Ronald Reagan (CVN 76), during a ship tour for members of the Finding Mastery team in the Philippine Sea, May 29.
 Ronald Reagan, the flagship of Carrier Strike Group 5, provides a combat-ready force that protects and defends the United States, and supports alliances, partnerships and collective maritime interests in the Indo-Pacific region.
 (U.S. Navy photo by Mass Communication Specialist Seaman Kevin Steffanson)

 |Date Taken: